jahid-buet/2D-Fortran-code-of-dam-break-using-SPH/README.md

 - part.f90: This module define derived data types of particles and its various component.

-- strain.f90:This module computes strain rate for fluid particles which is used in orginal viscosity formnulation(direct discretiztion of 1st and 2nd order derivatives using SPH function and then kgf matrix are used to improve the accuracy of viscosity formulation).
+- strain.f90:This module computes strain rate for fluid particles which is used in orginal viscosity formulation(direct discretiztion of 1st and 2nd order derivatives using SPH function and then kgf matrix are used to improve the accuracy of viscosity formulation).

-- var.f90: This module is used to compue density and mass of all particles in domain.
+- var.f90: This module is used to compute density and mass of all particles in domain.

 - vector.f90:This model contains different derived data types which is used by part.f90 module.